Full-spectrum infrared fingerprinting: A transformative AI paradigm for interstellar polycyclic aromatic hydrocarbons: Introduction

-However, Figure~\ref{F1} demonstrates a critical shortcoming of the ratio-based paradigm: its perceived accuracy is often a byproduct of sample selection rather than physical universality.
+However, Fig.~\ref{F1} demonstrates a critical shortcoming of the ratio-based paradigm: its perceived accuracy is often a byproduct of sample selection, rather than physical universality \citep{Maragkoudakis2020}.
 For instance, the $I_{11.2}/I_{3.3}$ size trend performs well for a specific subset of 81 molecules ($R^{2}=0.82$), yet it collapses and becomes unreliable ($R^{2}=0.23$) when applied to a comprehensive library of \num{15022} neutral PAHs.
 This discrepancy highlights a fundamental mismatch between classical diagnostic methods and modern observations.
-With JWST's unprecedented spectral resolution and sensitivity, reducing complex spectral profiles to a few discrete ratios is no longer a necessary simplification, but a squandering of rich diagnostic information.
+With JWST's unprecedented spectral resolution and sensitivity, reducing complex spectral profiles to a few discrete ratios is no longer a necessary simplification, but it comes at the cost of discarding valuable diagnostic information.
 To fully exploit the capabilities of current and future observatories, it is essential to transition from empirical ratios toward full-spectrum inference methods.

-The advent of machine learning (ML) in astrophysics, coupled with expansive spectral libraries and high-fidelity JWST observations, presents a timely opportunity to move beyond traditional band-ratio diagnostics.
-In this work, we transition from discrete ratios to full-spectrum morphology, treating the complete IR emission profile as a high-dimensional fingerprint of PAH size and charge.
-Specifically, we train an ML classifier on a vast ensemble of single-molecule spectra and evaluate its performance on observation-like mixtures of previously unseen species.
-This approach aims to provide more accurate, robust, and probabilistic constraints on molecular properties than conventional empirical methods.
-Importantly, our framework maintains physical interpretability: through feature-importance analysis, we pinpoint the specific wavelength regions and vibrational modes that drive the model's predictions, thereby uncovering the diagnostic potential inherent in the full spectral profile.
+The advent of machine learning (ML) in astrophysics, coupled with expansive spectral libraries and JWST observations, presents a timely opportunity to move beyond traditional band-ratio diagnostics.
+In this work, we transition from discrete ratios to full-spectrum morphology, treating the complete IR spectrum as a high-dimensional fingerprint of PAH size and charge.
+Specifically, we trained an ML classifier on a large ensemble of spectra and evaluated its performance on observation-like mixtures of previously unseen species.
+This approach aims to provide more accurate and probabilistic constraints on molecular properties than conventional empirical methods.
+Instead of relying on degenerate band ratios, our method directly maps the full spectrum to radiation field hardness, PAH size, and charge, overcoming degeneracies, such as that seen between ionization and radiation fields \citep{Rigopoulou2021}.